- Children (age 15 and under) may not use pottery wheels and must be under direct parental supervision at all times while at WaterWorks Art Center.

 - Identify pieces with your name on the outside plastic covering.

 - Clean bats and reshelf them.

-- Five dollar ($5.00) will be assessed as a daily drop-in fee for each visit to work in the Clay Area.
+- A daily drop-in fee will be assessed as for each visit to work in the Clay Area.
 This covers glazing and firing of fifteen (15) pieces of average size as determined by Staff.

 - Average size is stated as 1 foot x 1 foot x 1 foot.

 - All students should scan their parks ID card at the office anytime they come in.

 - Open Studio participants must have taken pottery classes before taking Open Studio.